 Brent made his Broadway debut as ‘Tony’ in the 1980 revival of West Side Story, and other Broadway roles include ‘Frank Butler’ in the revival of Annie Get Your Gun, ‘Charles Castleton’ in Dance a Little Closer, ‘Baron Felix Von Gaigern’ in Grand Hotel and ‘Maximilian’ in Candide.
 He frequently reprises his role on Broadway as ‘Billy Flynn’ in Chicago, for which he received a LA Drama Critics Award.
 Brent opened and starred in the Las Vegas production of The Phantom of the Opera, and was nominated for an Olivier Award for his starring role in the London premiere of the Broadway revival of Kiss Me, Kate.
 On television and in film Brent was featured in The Producers, “Hercules,” “Longtime Companion,” “All My Children,” “Another World,” and “Guiding Light.”

-Sierra can be seen as Christine Daae on The Phantom of the Opera at the Royal Albert Hall DVD.
-She also starred as Christine for the 25th Anniversary performance of The Phantom of the Opera on Broadway, and in Las Vegas.
+Sierra was Lord Andrew Lloyd Webber’s choice to play Christine Daae on The Phantom of the Opera Anniversary Performance at Royal Albert Hall.
+She also starred as Christine for the 25th Anniversary performance of The Phantom of the Opera on Broadway.
+Also on Broadway, she originated the role of Arielle in Disney’s The Little Mermaid, as well as performing in the original cast of Andrew Lloyd Webber’s School of Rock and the revival of Master Class.
 On London’s West End, Sierra originated the role of Christine Daae in Andrew Lloyd Webber’s Love Never Dies and was seen as Fantine in Les Miserables.
-She was also seen on Broadway as the title character in Disney’s The Little Mermaid and in the 2011 revival of Master Class.
 Her concert appearances include solo shows at 54 Below, BBC Proms at Royal Albert Hall, Lincoln Center’s American Songbook Series, New York Pops at Carnegie Hall, and Broadway by the Year at Town Hall.
 Sierra is featured on the symphonic recording of Love Never Dies and the original cast album for The Little Mermaid.

 Ashley is best known for originating the title character in the Broadway production of the award-winning Mary Poppins.
 Other Broadway credits include “Belle” in Disney’s Beauty and the Beast.
 On the road, she appeared in Disney’s On the Record and reprised the role of “Mary” in the 2009 US National Tour of Marry Poppins.
 Other credits include “Snow White” in Snow White and the Seven Dwarfs – A Symphonic Retelling at The Walt Disney Concert Hall in Los Angeles, “Rose” in Meet Me in St. Louis and “Maria” in The Sound of Music at The Muny, “Oona” in Limelight: The Story of Charlie Chaplin at La Jolla Playhouse, “Magnolia Hawks” in Show Boat and “Laurey Williams” in Oklahoma! at Lyric Opera of Chicago.
 She can also be heard on her solo album Speak Low.

-Danny is an acclaimed actor, having appeared on Broadway in Follies (Drama Desk Award), Cabaret (2014 Tony® and Drama Desk Award Nominations), Women on the Verge of a Nervous Breakdown, South Pacific (2008 Outer Critics Circle Award, Tony® and Drama Desk Award nominations), The Drowsy Chaperone (Tony® & Ovation Award Nominations), A Class Act, Titanic, Company, Saint Joan, The Seagull, Three Men On A Horse, A Little Hotel on the Side and The Flowering Peach.
+Danny is an acclaimed actor, having starred on Broadway in Moulin Rouge, Fiddler on the Roof (2016 Tony® Award Nomination), Follies (Drama Desk Award), Cabaret (2014 Tony® and Drama Desk Award Nominations), South Pacific (2008 Outer Critics Circle Award, Tony® and Drama Desk Award nominations), The Drowsy Chaperone (Tony® & Ovation Award Nominations), A Class Act, Titanic, Company, Saint Joan, The Seagull, Three Men On A Horse, A Little Hotel on the Side and The Flowering Peach.
 Off-Broadway selected credits include A.R.
 Gurney’s Mrs. Farnsworth, Psych, All In The Timing, I Love You, You’re Perfect, Now Change, The Boys From Syracuse, Li’l Abner, Merrily We Roll Along, Weird Romance, The Rothschilds and Sail Away.
-Across the country, he has been seen in Harmony At The La Jolla Playhouse (Drama-Logue Award), Time And Again at The Old Globe and Harold & Maude at the Paper Mill Playhouse.
-Film and television credits include Nor’easter, Construction, Transamerica, Deception, Duane Incarnate, ‘Lolly Steinman’ on HBO’s “Boardwalk Empire” (directed by Martin Scorsese), “Absolutely Fabulous,” “Louie,” “Ed,” all the “Law & Order” series, and “Hope & Faith.”
+Film and television credits include Transamerica, Deception, Duane Incarnate, HBO’s “Boardwalk Empire” (directed by Martin Scorsese), and “Hope & Faith.”
 He has two sons and is married to actress Rebecca Luker.